xcibe95x/TFT-Overlay/README.md

 	- Fixed some champions not showing in tier list
 	- New Champions List
 	- Updated Drop Rates
-	- Changed Roll Chances colors to fit with the new graphics -
+	- Changed Drop rates colors to fit with the new graphics
+	- Some layouts changes

 - **2.1.2**
   - Changelog